sellorm/csv2api/README.md

 Ever wanted to access as CSV file as a web API?
 Probably not, but it's fun, so try it anyway!

+csv2api is a really simple command line utility that does just that.
+It's a really short script, written in R, that reads in a CSV file and then serves that up as an API, using the awesome [plumber package](https://github.com/trestletech/plumber).

 ## Installation

 csv2api is written in R and several add-on packages.